CycleAI/LisbonHUB/README.md

-I would suggest updating your README to look something like this:

-"# LisbonHUB: Advancing Urban Micromobility
+# LisbonHUB: Advancing Urban Micromobility

 ## A Data-Driven Approach to Safety Mapping and Intelligent Route Planning